RiansyahTohamba/coding-notes/javascript/from-client-to-server.md

-# 34:20
+# 00:34:20
+it took a generation to agree that high-level language is good

-it took a generation to agree that
+it took a generation to agree that lambda is good

 https://www.youtube.com/watch?v=XFTOG895C7c